mariokerciku/wiki-daprworkshop/Lab-05-Using-binding-components.md

 Notice how the container is using port 1025 and 1080 inside the container, and is exposed via the same ports outside of the composition.

+> You should now have 9 services defined in your `docker-compose.override.yml` file.

 Start the orchestration for the Globoticket solution, with a rebuild of the containers.
 You need to do this whenever you change code or configuration or add files to any of the .NET projects.

 ```cmd